 The good news is that you don’t have to hire a lawyer to create a Partnership Agreement, thanks to our free Indiana Partnership Agreement form.
 This form is structured in a simple format that you can download, edit, print and e-mail, and you don’t have to get the document notarized for it to be enforceable.
 All it requires is the signatures of the partners.

-Some of the clauses in a Partnership Agreement in Colorado are explained below.
+Some of the clauses in a Partnership Agreement in Indiana are explained below.

 Review of the Partnership Terms

 In addition to naming the business partners and listing the partnership’s date of formation, this section also reviews and lists the different activities of the partnership, the duration/term of the partnership, as well as the purpose of the partnership.